Yera07/Cpp-BlackJack-game/README.md

-# Cpp-BlackJack-game
-The BlackJack game written in C++

 🃏 Blackjack Console Game (C++)
-📌 Overview
+Introduction

-This project is a console-based implementation of the classic Blackjack (21) card game written in C++.
+This project is a console-based implementation of the classic Blackjack card game written in C++.
-The player competes against a computer-controlled dealer using standard Blackjack rules.
+The program allows a single player to play against a computer-controlled dealer using standard Blackjack rules.

-The game focuses on logic, object-oriented programming, and clean structure rather than graphics.
-It demonstrates how a real card game can be simulated using core C++ concepts.

-🎯 Project Purpose

-The main goal of this project is to apply and demonstrate:
+The main purpose of this project is to demonstrate practical usage of:

 Object-Oriented Programming (classes and structures)

-STL containers (std::vector)
+STL containers (vector)

-Random number generation (std::mt19937)
+Random number generation (<random>)

-Conditional statements and loops
+Control flow and game logic

 Input validation

-Modular and readable code design
+Modular function design

-This project is suitable for beginner and intermediate C++ students.

-⚙️ How It Works (Program Principle)
+The game runs entirely in the terminal and focuses on logic rather than graphical interface.

+Principle of the Program

-The game simulates a real Blackjack round using structured logic:
+The core principle of the program is simulation of a real Blackjack game using structured programming and object-oriented design.

+The system is built around:

-Card structure represents a playing card (rank + suit)
+Card structure → represents a single playing card

-Deck class builds, shuffles, and deals cards
+Deck class → builds, shuffles, and distributes cards

-handScore() calculates the total score of a hand

-Dealer logic automatically draws cards according to rules

-A betting system manages player balance

-Each round follows this sequence:
+Game logic functions → calculate hand score and determine the winner

+Main loop → manages betting system and repeated rounds

+Randomness is implemented using std::mt19937 to ensure fair card shuffling.

+The program follows a clear game cycle:

 Player places a bet

-Deck is shuffled

-Two cards are dealt to player and dealer
+Cards are dealt

-Player chooses to Hit or Stand
+Player makes decisions (Hit / Stand)

 Dealer plays automatically

-Winner is determined
+Result is calculated

-Balance is updated
+Money is updated

-📝 Game Rules
+Game Rules

+This implementation follows standard Blackjack rules:

-Goal: Get as close to 21 as possible without exceeding it.
+The goal is to get as close to 21 as possible without exceeding it.

-Number cards (2–10) = face value.
+Number cards (2–10) are worth their face value.

-J, Q, K = 10.
+J, Q, K are worth 10.

-Ace = 11 or 1 (automatically adjusted to prevent bust).
+Ace is worth 11, but automatically converts to 1 if the total exceeds 21.

-Dealer draws cards while score < 17.
+The dealer draws cards while:

-If player score > 21 → Player busts.
+Score is less than 17

+Total cards are fewer than 5

-If dealer score > 21 → Dealer busts.
+If both player and dealer bust → Push (no money change).

-Equal scores → Push (no money change).
+Equal scores → Push.

-Player starts with $1000 virtual balance.
+Player starts with $1000 virtual money.

-▶️ How to Play
+How to Play

-Compile and run the program.
+Run the program.

 Enter your bet amount.

-During your turn:
+After cards are dealt:

-Type h to Hit (take another card)
+Press h → Hit (take another card)

-Type s to Stand (end your turn)
+Press s → Stand (end your turn)

-After the dealer plays, results are shown.
+Dealer plays automatically.

+The result of the round is displayed.

-Type y to continue or n to exit.
+Choose y to continue or n to quit.

 The game continues until:

-The player quits, or
+The player chooses to stop, or

-The balance reaches $0.

-💻 Compilation

-Using g++:

-g++ main.cpp -o blackjack
-./blackjack

-Make sure your compiler supports C++11 or higher.

-🚀 Possible Improvements
+The player loses all money.

+Conclusion

+This project demonstrates how classic games can be implemented using core C++ concepts without graphical libraries.

+It reinforces understanding of:

+OOP design

+Randomized simulations

+Logical branching

+Input validation

+State management

-Future enhancements may include:
+The program is simple but scalable.
+Future improvements may include:

-Blackjack (natural 21) bonus payout
+Blackjack (natural 21) bonus logic

+Multiple players

 Split and Double Down options

-Multiple players

-Persistent score saving
+Persistent score system

-Graphical user interface (GUI)
+Graphical interface version

-Statistics tracking

-📚 Educational Value

-This project strengthens understanding of:

-Game state management

-Randomized simulations

-Clean class design

-Console user interaction

-Practical use of STL

-It serves as a solid foundation for more advanced C++ projects and game development.
+This project serves as a solid foundation for more advanced game development in C++.